Below are major changes that have taken effect in the FAFSA Simplification Act.

 - If you’re eligible, each school’s financial aid office will send you an aid offer showing the amount and types of aid (from all sources) the school will offer you.

-You can compare the aid offers you received and see which school offers you the most affordable option once financial aid is considered.
+You can compare the aid offers you receive and see which school offers you the most affordable option once financial aid is considered.